ReadingAndThinking.com

 Starting from the motifs I am interested in (autonomy), I have read more than 1,000 books, made notes of millions of words, and then constantly rearranged them.
 Categorize notes, and more themes emerge after the interconnection of notes.

 However, this system also has two problems.
 One is dependent on the output.
 This massive note-taking system needs to be driven by writing to turn knowledge into wisdom.
-If it is not output frequently, the notes will not be systematically clustered, and will eventually be forgotten in the corner.
+If it is not output frequently, the notes will not be systematically clustered and will eventually be forgotten in the corner.

 The second is dependency.
 It is not easy, or even extremely cumbersome, to establish strong or weak relationships between notes as described in the book.
-At least I haven't found a particularly good solution, I hope you can provide ideas.
+At least I haven't found a particularly good solution.
+I hope you can provide ideas.

-Also, share a few experiences:
+Also, I would like to share a few experiences:

 • First, Typora is good for inputting notes and supports Markdown syntax.